 Above: Antique fans, a paper flower, and a linen cocktail napkin from Coral & Tusk.

 Above L: A large bedroom window looks across the courtyard.
-Above R: A trio of vases hold jewelry and a flower cutting on the marble-topped chest of drawers.
+Above R: A trio of vases holding jewelry and a flower cutting rest on the marble-topped chest of drawers.